ClickHouse/ClickHouse/docker/server/README.md

 - The amd64 image requires support for [SSE3 instructions](https://en.wikipedia.org/wiki/SSE3).
 Virtually all x86 CPUs after 2005 support SSE3.
 - The arm64 image requires support for the [ARMv8.2-A architecture](https://en.wikipedia.org/wiki/AArch64#ARMv8.2-A).
 Most ARM CPUs after 2017 support ARMv8.2-A. A notable exception is Raspberry Pi 4 from 2019 whose CPU only supports ARMv8.0-A.
-- Since Clickhouse 23.3 Ubuntu image started to use `ubuntu:22.04` as a base image it requiers docker version >= `20.10.10`, overwise use `docker run --privileged`.
-Alternativly try Clickhouse Alpine image.
+- Since the Clickhouse 23.3 Ubuntu image started using `ubuntu:22.04` as its base image, it requires docker version >= `20.10.10`, or use `docker run -- privileged` instead.
+Alternatively, try the Clickhouse Alpine image.

 ## How to use this image